diegoperezm/react-todo/README.md

 | DELETING      | remove()      |

-The actions(create, noEntCreate, read, update and remove) are async functions that are called inside =useEffect= and they also dispatch the events.
+The actions(create, noEntCreate, read, update and remove) are async functions that are called inside *useEffect* and they also dispatch the events.

-The only dependency in the dependency array is =state.status= and this generate a warning:
+The only dependency in the dependency array is *state.status* and this generate a warning:

 > React Hook useEffect has missing dependencies: 'query' and 'state.id'.
 Either include them or remove the dependency array  react-hooks/exhaustive-deps

 This is because React wants to avoid update inconsistencies.
-React is watching for 'data' changes (query, state.id) but I want to focus in =state= changes (at the moment I'm ignoring this warning because I can't identify a problem in the app with the current approach).
+React is watching for 'data' changes (query, state.id) but I want to focus in *state* changes (at the moment I'm ignoring this warning because I can't identify a problem in the app with the current approach).

 ``` javascript